Start Here

 Here, I write about sustained attention as a creative practice and a way of living.

-I’m a ghostwriter.
+I’m a writing coach and ghostwriter.
 I help people find their voice and get their ideas into words.
 I also write my own books, which means I live the tension between commercial work and sovereign creative practice.
 I’m grateful to have been successful despite not having a massive following and not optimizing for reach.

 What TMMW is about